Facing Tough Times? Here’s What to Do When You Can’t Pay Your Bills

 Next, calculate how much available credit you have on your credit cards and any home equity lines of credit you may have.
 You may also be able to apply for a personal loan from your bank or credit union.

-Again, we wouldn’t normally suggest you use credit cards to pay for basic living expenses, but if your city or state isn’t halting evictions and you need to make rent, for instance, you should include every potential source.
+Again, we wouldn’t normally suggest you use credit cards to pay for basic living expenses, but you should include every potential source.

 Two accounts that Parks wouldn’t recommend tapping if at all possible: Your 401(k) or 403(b).
-Besides the hurt it could put on your long-term retirement strategy, their protected status could become important if you don’t recover from this financial crisis and end up filing for bankruptcy.
+Besides the hurt doing so could put on your long-term retirement strategy, their protected status could become important if you don’t recover from this financial crisis and end up filing for bankruptcy.

 “The one thing that most people don’t realize is that a 401(k) or a 403(b) is what’s called a qualified or protected asset,” he said.
 “That means that in a bankruptcy proceeding, they cannot make you use that money to settle your debts.